sqlxpert/backup-events-aws/README.md

 |Database|`888866664444`|Resources|Resources||
 |Backup|`999977775555`|Backups from this region|Backups from this region|Copies of backups from other regions|

-- It would also be OK to keep resources in `us-west-2`.
+- It would also be OK to have resources in `us-west-2`.
 Second copies of any backups from the backup region go to an alternate that you configure, such as `us-east-1`.